zy6p/GisL/docs/index.rst

-..
-GisL documentation master file, created by sphinx-quickstart on Thu Dec 17 22:33:05 2020.
+.. gisl documentation master file, created by sphinx-quickstart on Thu Dec 17 22:33:05 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GisL's documentation!
+Welcome to gisl's documentation!
 ================================

 .. doxygenpage:: index